lriveran/lriveran/README.md

 - ⚡ Fun fact: ...
 -->
 Electrical engineer, test engineer, tech writer <br>
- 👯 I’m looking to collaborate on technical writing in general, and API tech writing in particular
+ 👯 I’m looking to collaborate on technical writing in general and API tech writing in particular